snowplow/documentation/docs/understanding-your-pipeline/data-products/index.md

 * Collaborate more effectively with the various teams involved in delivering value from your data
 * Drive a self-serve culture around data across your organization

-## What is a Data Product
+## What is a Behavioral Data Product

-A data product is a well documented dataset.
-By documenting what data you are collecting, where, the meaning of that data and how to use it, you can break down the barriers that exist today between the many teams involved in the data value chain (i.e. from those implementing the tracking to those analysing the data).
+A behavioral data product is a well documented dataset.
+By documenting what data you are collecting, where, the meaning of that data and how to use it, you can break down the barriers that exist today between the many teams involved in the data value chain (i.e. from those implementing the tracking to those analyzing the data).

-At its core, a data product has:
+At its core, a behavioral data product has:

 * An explicit owner; that is responsible for maintaining and updating the data over time
 * Consumers; who use the data to deliver use cases and are impacted by upstream changes

-Data products at Snowplow are underpinned by the concept of a data contract.
+Behavioral data products at Snowplow are underpinned by the concept of a data contract.
 They act as a formal agreement between the producers of data products and the consumers of data products, and support better collaboration around the data being created.

 We have always believed in the value of data contracts at Snowplow; our tech is underpinned by event and entity schemas that describe upfront the structure of the data and ensure that the data conforms to that structure as it is processed by your pipeline.
 This schema technology forms the foundations of a data contract, but data products take this to the next level to bring enhanced quality, governance and discoverability to the data that you create.

-Examples of data products:
+Examples of behavioral data products:

 * E-commerce Web
 * Media Web

-## Key elements of a Data Product
+## Key elements of a Behavioral Data Product

 **An owner**; data products are typically split by domain with each data product having an explicit owner that is responsible for the maintenance and evolution of that data.